 Another way to assess this is to consider the doctor’s customer satisfaction or CSAT score.
 This largely evaluates how the doctor interacts with the patient, the overall experience of the patient in terms of whether they treat you with respect, listens to your opinions and concerns, encourages you to ask questions, explains things in ways you understand.
 This will give you a broad understanding of the overall experience of patients with the doctor.

-Be it word of mouth or reading online feedback from past patients, testimonials and reviews are the most common ways to figure out which doctor to choose.
-However, it’s advised to never trust online reviews blindly.
-These are usually unfiltered, unmonitored reviews and so can sometimes be unreliable.
+Be it word of mouth or reading online recommendations from past patients and testimonials are the most common ways to figure out which doctor to choose.
+However, it’s advised to never trust online recommendations blindly.
+These are usually unfiltered, unmonitored recommendations and so can sometimes be unreliable.

 Remember, this is more than a mere transaction.
 With your health being at stake, it’s important to ensure that you base your decision on authentic information only.

-Hence, instead of simply checking Google reviews, check out trusted healthcare platforms that thoroughly vet the reviews shared by their patients.
-Also, make sure to only look at reviews to analyse a patient’s overall experience, not medical assessment, as patients are not usually experts in this area.
+Hence, instead of simply checking Google reviews, check out trusted healthcare platforms that thoroughly vet the recommendations shared by their patients.
+Also, make sure to only look at recommendations to analyse a patient’s overall experience, not medical assessment, as patients are not usually experts in this area.

 Identifying the right doctor is very crucial to solving any medical condition you may be suffering from.
 Otherwise, you might end up moving from one doctor to another which is not just time consuming and exhausting but will also push your recovery further.